top of page

 Click Here to access the California Child Abuse and Neglect Reporting Law (pages 3 and 4) for a complete list of those considered mandated reporters.

-To report the suspected abuse of a minor in the home, immediately report to County Children Protective Services where the child lives.
+To report the suspected abuse of a minor in the home, immediately report to Police Agency where the abuse occurred AND County Children Protective Services in the county where the child lives.

 WHAT MUST BE REPORTED?

-• Emotional Abuse: Acts or omissions that have or could cause serious behavioral, cognitive, emotional, or mental disorders.
+4. Emotional Abuse: Acts or omissions that have or could cause serious behavioral, cognitive, emotional, or mental distress or disorders.

 Note: Suspected child abuse must be reported immediately.